sameer8002/PortfolioWebsite/README.md

 # portfolioWebsite
-A portfolio website based on HTML, CSS and JavaScript
+A Portfolio website using HTML, CSS and JavaScript